2004–05 Toto Cup Leumit

 The 2004–05 Toto Cup Leumit was the 16th time the cup was being contested as a competition for the second tier in the Israeli football league system, and the first time since 1998–99 that the competition was contested as a separate competition.

 The competition was won by Maccabi Netanya, who had beaten Hapoel Kfar Saba 3–2 on penalties after 1–1 in the final.

 Format

-The 12 Israeli Permier League clubs were split into three groups, each with 4 clubs.
+The 12 Israeli Premier League clubs were split into three groups, each with 4 clubs.
 The two top clubs in each group, Along with the two best third-placed clubs, advanced to the quarter-finals.

 Group stage

 The matches were played from 6 August to 30 November 2004.